Our Five Year Plan...

 – The Society will seek to “recycle” its investment in sheltered housing through outright sale, sale of partial equity or rental of property it develops.

-– The Society’s executive will review the membership criteria and benefits with a view to engaging more involvement in the work of the Society from members and increase its numbers.
+– The Society’s executive will review the membership criteria and benefits with a view to increasing Member numbers and involving Members more closely with the work of the Society.

 – Membership and donor development should be more closely targeted at younger men and women (under 55).